active-group/reacl/doc/intro.md

 The arguments to `defclass` are

-- `my-app`: a name for the class
+- `my-app`: a name for the class,
-- `this`: a name to reference the component created from the class at runtime
+- `this`: a name to reference the component created from the class at runtime,
-- `state`: a name for the current *application state* of the component
+- `state`: a name for the current *application state* of the component,
-- `[greeting]`: an argument vector
+- `[greeting]`: an argument vector just like that for functions,
 - `render <expr>`: a rendering expression, specifying how a component is rendered depending on the current values of the application state and arguments.